gondek/google-calendar-mailer/README.md

 5. Run the task file with `google-calendar-mailer <taskfile>` (ensure the npm global `bin` folder is in your `$PATH`)
     - If you are running google-calendar-mailer for the first time, you will be prompted to generate an access token which you can paste into the task file.

-The program can also be called with a `-c` flag: `google-calendar-mailer -c <taskfile>`.
-This disables user input for token generation (useful for cron jobs).
+The program can also be called with a `-c` (cron / non-interactive mode) flag: `google-calendar-mailer -c <taskfile>`.
+This disables user input for token generation.
 If the token is missing or is invalid, the program will exit with an error code of 1.